CanberraOceanRacingClub/namadgi3/Batemans_Bay_Hazards.md

 * Batemans Bay Marina -- (02) 4472 9853
 * Simon Dunlop --  0412 262 933

+## Original text

+The original text of this file is stored [here on GitHUB](https://github.com/CanberraOceanRacingClub/namadgi3/blob/master/Batemans_Bay_Hazards.md) and is written in plain text with [Markdown markup](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ## Other information

 * [Chart of the bay](http://www.rms.nsw.gov.au/documents/maritime/usingwaterways/maps/boating-maps/12c-batemans-bay-coastal.pdf) from NSW Roads and Maritime